FaceAnalyzer/aks-cluster/README.md

 kubectl create namespace faceanalyzer
 ```

+## 6. Create service principal

+Service principal is a non-interactive user.
+Our CI/CD on backend and frontend projects needs access to the cluster so that it can deploy our app.
+That's why we need a service principal for CI/CD.

+1. Create `faceanalyzer-cicd` service principal if it doesn't exist.
+4. Add `faceanalyzer-cicd` service principal to IAM of the cluster.
+Choose `Azure Kubernetes Service RBAC Cluster Admin` for the role.

-## 6. Get kubeconfig as service principal
+## 7. Get kubeconfig as service principal

 CI/CD uses kubeconfig to deploy Faceanalyzer application the cluster.
 This requires service principal on Azure.
 CI/CD uses `faceanalyzer-cicd` principal.
 You can find it on Azure under Enterprise applications.